simonthorell/wl-iot-protocols-report/docs/REPORT.md

 ### WiFi - Protocol Overview:

-WiFi, short for wireless fidelity, is a widely used wireless communication protocol that enables devices to connect and communicate over a local area network (LAN) without the need for physical cables.
-It operates in the 2.4 GHz and 5 GHz frequency bands and supports high data transfer rates.
+WiFi or Wireless Fidelity is a popular wireless communication protocol allowing devices to detect and communicate over a local area network (LAN) without the use of cables.
+The device works in two frequency bands, 2.4 GHz and 5 GHz, providing high data rates.

-### Range:
+### Range

-WiFi offers a robust range, typically up to 30 meters indoors and 100 meters outdoors, making it suitable for various applications, from home networking to larger installations.
+Usually, WiFi provides a powerful coverage, that is, within 30 meters indoors and 100 meters outdoors.
+It ensures its appropriateness in different applications, ranging from home networking to larger scale deployments.

-### Power Consumption:
+### Power Consumption

-One drawback of WiFi is its relatively high power consumption compared to other low-power wireless protocols.
-This factor can be critical for IoT devices relying on battery power.
+With WiFi, one of the issues is its high power consumption against low power wireless protocols.
+This is a determining parameter for battery-powered IoT devices.

-### Security:
+### Security

-WiFi provides various security mechanisms to protect data during transmission.
-Common security protocols include WEP (Wired Equivalent Privacy), WPA (WiFi Protected Access), and the more advanced WPA2/WPA3.
-These protocols support encryption and authentication methods, enhancing communication security.
+WiFi has many security means by which it secures the data during its transmission.
+Standard security protocols are WEP (Wired Equivalent Privacy), WPA (WiFi Protected Access), and the more advanced WPA2/WPA3.
+These protocols are encryption and authentication methods of the secure communication.

-### Further Considerations for the IoT:
+### Other Considerations for IoT:

+This is best for the IoT applications that require high data speeds.
+It allows more than one device to be connected at the same time, hence is appropriate for scenarios with several connected devices.
-WiFi supports simultaneous connections from multiple devices, making it suitable for scenarios with numerous connected devices.
-WiFi-enabled IoT devices can utilize existing infrastructure in homes and businesses, simplifying deployment.
+WiFi-enabled IoT devices can reuse the already existing infrastructure available in households and businesses, thus making deployment straightforward.

-### Conclusion:
+Conclusion:

-WiFi is a versatile and widely used wireless protocol with an excellent range and high data transfer rates.
-Its suitability for IoT applications depends on specific requirements, taking into account power consumption and the need for high-speed data transmission.
-Additionally, the robust security features make WiFi a secure option for various IoT deployments.
+WiFi is an all-around, very popular wireless protocol, which has a great range, and excellent data transfer rates.
+Its suitability to IoT applications relies on particular requirements, considering power consumptions and the requirement of fast data transfer.
+Also, the powerful security features of WiFi create it a secured destination for numerous IoT implementations.

-<br><br>
 ## Bluetooth

 Here is some text...